iCliniq Logo

 Hello doctor,

-I had a severe toothache and after getting permanent tooth filling done tiny pieces of tooth started to break.
-Now completely the tooth is fallen and when consulted a doctor he told dental implant of the tooth must be done because RCT can be done but as there is no root so the cap might come off again and again.
-Please help.
+I had a severe toothache, and after getting a permanent tooth filling done, tiny pieces of tooth started to break.
+Now the tooth is completely fallen out, and when he consulted a doctor, he was told a dental implant of the tooth must be done because RCT can be done, but as there is no root, the cap might come off again and again.

 Hi,